-SECTION 7.
+SECTION 6.
 Emergency Provisions Related to Town Meetings

-- (a) All meetings of the Town Council, Ways and Means Committee, Planning Commission, Board of Zoning Appeals, DSO Advisory Committee, Public Safety Committee, Utility Commission and all other special purpose or ad hoc committees of the Town, shall be held in accordance with any applicable schedule therefore, whether established by Town ordinance or otherwise and, until termination of the State of Emergency within the Town declared to alleviate the effects of the COVID-19 public health emergency, shall be conducted so as to maintain social distancing by those participating in the meetings and without in-person attendance of members of the general public. - (b) Section 2-92 of the Town Code is hereby amended to read as follows: "Provided a quorum is present either in person or by electronic means, the Mayor and/or any member of Town Council may participate in and cast votes via telephone, audio or video conference link provided that the member attending remotely is able to both hear the meeting and what is transpiring and that his/her comments and vote may be heard by those attending the meeting.
+- (a) All meetings of the Town Council, Ways and Means Committee, Planning Commission, Board of Zoning Appeals, Development Standards Ordinance (DSO) Advisory Committee, Public Safety Committee, Utility Commission and all other special purpose or ad hoc committees of the Town, shall be held in accordance with any applicable schedule therefore, whether established by Town ordinance or otherwise.
+Until termination of the State of Emergency within the Town declared to alleviate the effects of the COVID-19 public health emergency, all meetings shall be conducted so as to maintain social distancing by those participating in the meetings and, at the discretion of the presiding officer or a majority of the body, may be conducted in-person or virtually provided live audio and video of all proceedings is accessible to the public. - (b) Section 2-92 of the Town Code is hereby amended to read as follows: "Provided a quorum is present either in person or by electronic means, the Mayor and/or any member of Town Council may participate in and cast votes via telephone, audio or video conference link provided that the member attending remotely is able to both hear the meeting and what is transpiring and that his/her comments and vote may be heard by those attending the meeting.
 If an executive session is called, only those allowed in the executive session by South Carolina law should be able to hear and be heard by the person attending the meeting remotely.
 To the extent possible, any eligible person who needs to attend such meetings remotely shall notify the Mayor or Town Administrator in advance to the extent practical."

-(c) The provisions of Section 4(b) of this Ordinance shall apply to all other meetings of the Town's Ways and Means Committee, Planning Commission, Board of Zoning Appeals, Development Standards Ordinance (DSO) Advisory Committee, Public Safety Committee, Utility Commission and any other special purpose or ad hoc committees of the Town
+(c) The provisions of Section 6(b) of this Ordinance shall apply to all other meetings of the Town's Ways and Means Committee, Planning Commission, Board of Zoning Appeals, DSO Advisory Committee, Public Safety Committee, Utility Commission and any other special purpose or ad hoc committees of the Town

-SECTION 8.
+SECTION 7.
 Emergency Provisions Related to Temporary Use Permits